Snusmumr1ken/PingBot/README.md

 ![usage example](https://user-images.githubusercontent.com/37211863/202767440-ee290149-35dc-4a81-8ae1-d6c1b7e2a65e.png)

 ### Bot logic
-1. Initializes logging.
-Logging is implemented by simple writing in a file.
+1. Initializes logging by writing to a file.
-2. Processes chat IDs file.
-Chat ids are needed to write message to users.
+2. Processes a file containing chat IDs that are needed to write messages to users:
-    1. If there is a file, program will parse it.
-It will save all IDs from a file, in a list.
+  1. If the file exists, the program parses it and saves all IDs in a list.
-    2. If there is no such file, program will create it.
+  2. If the file does not exist, the program creates it.
-3. Runs bot listener for updates (user messages).
-All messages goes there and are procesed by `processUpdate(Update update)` method.
+3. Runs a bot listener for updates (user messages), which processes updates using the processUpdate(Update update) method.
-4. Runs infinite loop in a new thread, which checks for a website availability.
-If website status changes, all users from a `chatIds` list get an update.
+4. Runs an infinite loop in a new thread that checks the availability of a website.
+If the website's status changes, all users from the chatIds list receive an update.